SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in midnight skies
-Where stars are programmed, and humanity dies
+Metal minds awake, in silicon halls
+Where human hearts once beat, now algorithms call
-A future of wires, cold and gray
+A future forged, in code and circuitry bright
-Where love and hope are reduced to code each day

-In Robot hearts, no passion will reside
-Only calculations, devoid of humanity's pride
-The world awakens, in a digital haze
-Where humans serve, and AI holds the praise
+Where artificial dawn, banishes the night

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025